blakedietz/blakedietz.me/content/blog/elixir-learnings-2020-week-4/index.md

 ### Gigalixir

-I've been wondering about how to deploy my personal Elixir projects and have started to investigate using [Gigialixir][gigalixir].
+I've been wondering about how to deploy my personal Elixir projects and have started to investigate using [Gigalixir][gigalixir].
 I haven't used it yet, but it seems like a good candidate to reduce yak shaving in regards to setting up infrastructure.
 I'm sure I'll post more about this in the future.

 ## Sources